sthagen/tallipoika/README.md

 ## Thanks also to

 This implementation is based on the [original implementation of the JSON Canonicalization Scheme (JCS)](https://github.com/cyberphone/json-canonicalization) gently provided under the APACHE-2.0 license by Anders Rundgren.
-The initial implementation of `tallipoika` is kept similar to show the identical functioning of both implementation.
+The initial implementation of `tallipoika` is kept similar to show the identical functioning of both implementations.
 Also, the input and output JSON tests are provided within this repository as a service for validators.

 # Status